tk55/SynthSR-settings/synthSR_settings.md

 Note:If you also want to keep using older version, you may want to use tar.gz rather than deb, rpm, or pkg. packages.

-## Check your directories and make a directory for new version.
+## Check your directories and make a directory for new version

 Check the directory structure.
 If you are already using freesurfer, your directory should look like this